Sarah627/Java_miniatures/README.md

 ##### Program Control, Call and Caller:

   - **The program control** refers to the order in which individual instructions, statements, and function calls are executed in a program
-  - Program control is commonly known by `the flow of execution`, the normal flow is from top to buttom until a control structure or a method call is executed the program control moves to them until they end their tasks and terminates successfully.
+  - Program control is commonly known by `the flow of execution`, the normal flow is from top to bottom until a control structure or a method call is executed the program control moves to them until they end their tasks and terminates successfully.
   - When a method is called, the program's control is transferred to that method:

     - The current execution of code is paused.